 - 1. Invoke the configuration program in BASIC or ADVANCED mode.
-Refer to Chapter 2. - 2.
+Refer to Chapter 2, "Using the Configuration Program". - 2.
 Select the option "Modify an existing configuration script" from the Main Menu.

 The configuration program retrieves the information stored in the configuration database.